The simple answer

 Questions that can help:

-• What maintenance would I be responsible for?
+- What daily cleaning and professional follow-up would I be responsible for?

-• What happens if I wait, choose a temporary option, or need more planning?
+- What happens if I wait, use a temporary option, or decide not to replace the tooth now?

 Takeaway